hardbyte/rpython-post/readme.md

 I don't actually think I can do justice to this section.
 Instead I suggest reading his treatment in
-[Pratt Parsers: Expression Parsing Made Easy](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) which explains the parsing component our major difference is instead of creating an AST we are going to directly emit bytecode.
+[Pratt Parsers: Expression Parsing Made Easy](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) which explains the magic behind the parsing component.
+Our only major difference is instead of creating an AST we are going to directly emit bytecode for our VM.

-Now that I've absolved myself from explaining this tricky concept, I'll just discuss some of the code from [`compiler.py`](section-4-compiler/compiler.py).
+Now that I've absolved myself from explaining this tricky concept, I'll
+discuss some of the code from [`compiler.py`](section-4-compiler/compiler.py), and walk through what happens for a particular rule.

 I'll jump straight to the juicy bit the table of parse rules.
-There is a `ParseRule` for each token, and each rule comprises:
+We define a `ParseRule` for each token, and each rule comprises:
 - an optional handler for when the token is as a _prefix_ (e.g. the minus in `(-2)`),
 - an optional handler for whet the token is used _infix_ (e.g. the slash in `2/47`)